MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/toast-pending-update.md

 ---
-Description: Learn how to create multi-step interactions in your notifications.
+description: Learn how to use toast with pending update activation to create multi-step interactions in your toast notifications.
 title: Toast with pending update activation
 label: Toast with pending update activation
 template: detail.hbs